 Bluetooth barcode scanner

-Low-profile iPad stand
+Restaurant-grade iPad stand

 Beyond simple POS terminals, the Lightspeed platform enables you to configure iPads as KDS screens, self-order kiosks, and customer-facing displays.
 You can use iPhones and iPod touch devices as handheld POS devices for placing orders.
 Additionally, you can process payments on tap, dip, and swipe card readers attached to terminals or via handheld Verifone PIN pad devices.

 Lightspeed Restaurant combines high function with affordable cost.
 The POS has everything that a small restaurant needs in the baseline POS software, and these functions quickly expand with optional add-ons and third-party integrations.

+Lightspeed did lose a few points due to some functions, such as employee scheduling, being available only via third-party integrations.

-Lightspeed Restaurant has added the ability for US Lightspeed Payment users to pre-authorize bar tabs.
+Lightspeed Restaurant has also added the ability for US Lightspeed Payment users to pre-authorize bar tabs.
 The feature is still in beta mode, but you can contact Lightspeed for more information.

 Lightspeed Restaurant integrates with QuickBooks Online, QuickBooks Desktop, Xero, and Sage One for accounting accuracy.
 It also connects with over 50 popular third-party apps like Homebase (employee scheduling), Restaurant365 (our top recommendation for restaurant accounting), and MarketMan (our top recommendation for restaurant inventory management).